SAIL SAND POINT STAFF

 Director of Administration

 Sam is originally from the Pacific Northwest and moved to the Seattle area in 2019.
-She joins the Sail Sand Point team after a career in higher education administration and most recently served on the residential life leadership teams at Green River College, the University of Puget Sound, and Boise State University.
-Sam holds a bachelor’s degree in French and International Relations from Eastern Washington University and a master’s degree in Counselor Education in Student Affairs from Clemson University in South Carolina.
-She has a passion for working in educational settings and thrives in environments that offer accessible and impactful opportunities to the community.
+She joined the Sail Sand Point team after a career in higher education administration, bringing with her a passion for creating education-based programming and accessible opportunities for the community.
+Sam holds a bachelor’s degree in International Relations from Eastern Washington University and a master’s degree in Counselor Education in Student Affairs from Clemson University in South Carolina.

 ALEC WADE